peterhalpin/robustDIF/README.md

-Ongoing developments focus on comparisons across more than 2 groups, dealing with dependent groups (e.g., longitudinal invariance), and omnibus tests of DIF that correspond to different “level” of measurement invariance.
+Ongoing developments focus on comparisons across more than 2 groups, dealing with dependent groups (e.g., longitudinal invariance), and omnibus tests of DIF that correspond to different “levels” of measurement invariance.

 # Installation